 Another very important piece of Airbnb data that you should be regularly looking at is your Average Daily Rate (or ADR).
 This is the average price a guest paid each night excluding any fees.
 Keep in mind that ADRs do not take into account taxes or other expenses.
 This is a beneficial metric because it can indicate how much you can earn on an average night.
 You should keep track of this on a regular basis, and ensure that your ADRs are in line with your local market.
 Furthermore, your listing’s neighborhood and comparable properties should factor into your pricing strategy.
 Analyzing comp sets data could help you understand if you are pricing above or below your competition's average prices.

-Get access to comp sets data for free!
+Get access to comp sets data!
 Beyond has the most comprehensive data about your local markets & competitors.
-Get your free, unlimited reports.
+Get your unlimited reports - plus you get Beyond credit just for signing up.

 Similar to RevPAR in the hotel industry, RevPAN (revenue per available night) measures revenue earned for available nights and gives you great insight into the overall performance of your listings.
 RevPAN is calculated for a date range, but typically for a month or year at a property listing or portfolio-wide level.